TeriCampbell/TeriCampbell.GitHub.io/Massachusetts Schools internal project.md

 <img src="images/Dashboard_Massachusetts Student Success Evaluation.png?raw=true"/>

 Based on the above analysis, the following recommendations are indicated:
--It is not advised to build more schools for the purpose of decreasing class size, as it is seen that class size alone is not a good indicator of student success.
+* It is not advised to build more schools for the purpose of decreasing class size, as it is seen that class size alone is not a good indicator of student success.
--The state should further assess intervention strategies for students who are economically disadvantaged.
+* The state should further assess intervention strategies for students who are economically disadvantaged.
--Further analysis of students who are English Language Learners is indicated to target best interventions as economic status is only one factor identified.
+* Further analysis of students who are English Language Learners is indicated to target best interventions as economic status is only one factor identified.
--Partner with educators in the identified schools that are best at teaching math to improve programs in the low performing schools.
+* Partner with educators in the identified schools that are best at teaching math to improve programs in the low performing schools.

 <br><br>
 ## CONCLUSION
 The state has some good starting points for making positive changes to the educational system.
 <br><br>
 There is room to dig deeper into regional access to resources and other factors that may contribute to lower measures of success.

 Monitoring math scores and college admissions are one way to measure "success", but college attendance is not necessarily the only method by which an individual can live a happy, healthy, and productive life.

 Further monitoring factors such as gainful employment and income, economic stability, health, etc. could be of interest in order to guide the state in regard to offering both college preparedness and trade skills opportunities at schools.